YimajA/YimajA/README.md

 I am a Cybersecurity professional with a Bachelor’s degree in Computer Engineering from the Georgia Institute of Technology with concentrations in Cybersecurity and Cloud Computing.
 Driven to enhance security through analyzing complex threats and reverse engineering malware.
 Proficient in penetration testing, network analysis, and risk assessment.
-Actively seeking to leverage my technical acumen and passion for cybersecurity to contribute to the mission of dynamic cyber defense and threat intelligence.
+I am Actively seeking to leverage my technical acumen and passion for cybersecurity to contribute to the mission of dynamic cyber defense and threat intelligence.

 ## Education